ClaryFlegel/ClaryFlegel.github.io/index.md

 ---

-## The classic definition of an expert is someone who knows more and more about less and less until they know everything about nothing.

 ## About Me

 I am a [Carnegie PhD scholar](https://www.carnegie-trust.org/alumni/page/2/) at Heriot-Watt University in Edinburgh.

+"The classic definition of an expert is someone who knows more and more about less and less until they know everything about nothing."
+I am aming to know less and less about more and more.

 ---